chindraba-work/FixVid/README.md

  - As provided in the source, or
  - As created by downgrading the surround sound of the source,
 - The original surround sound,
-- An 'enahanced' and 'boosted' copy of the surround sound,
+- An 'enhanced' and 'boosted' copy of the surround sound,
 - Editable copy (Substation Alpha format) of included subtitles,
 - Editable copy (Substation Alpha format) of other, non-included, version of the subtitles:
  - Available from BluRay or DVD disks,